Dr. Aaron P. Wemhoff

 3. Theoretical development of thermodynamic and thermal transport theories, including (1) a modified theory of capillarity for advanced cubic equations of state, and (2) a novel theory for predicting the thermal conductivity of a composite material containing networks of percolated cylindrical inclusions.
 The latter work has great importance in the development and optimization of nanoenhanced phase change materials for energy storage in electronics cooling and sustainable power production technologies.

-Dr. Wemhoff serves as vice chair of the ASME K-20 Heat Transfer Division Committee on Computational Heat Transfer, is a past chair and current treasurer of the ASME Philadelphia Section, is a regional editor for the International Journal of Transport Phenomena, and serves on several departmental, college, and university committees including past chair of the Thermal-Fluids Qualifying Exam Committee.
+Dr. Wemhoff serves as chair of the ASME K-20 Heat Transfer Division Committee on Computational Heat Transfer, is a past chair of the ASME Philadelphia Section, is a regional editor for the International Journal of Transport Phenomena, and serves on several departmental, college, and university committees.
+He is currently the Director of Graduate Programs for the Mechanical Engineering Department.

 Dr. Wemhoff has published dozens of journal articles and conference papers.
 He and his students have presented at dozens of conferences and poster forums.